-Designation for a special wine from Ruedesheim (Rheingau) from the year 1727.
-According to old sources, the quality as well as the quantity in Germany was an extraordinary one vintage
+Name for a special wine from Rüdesheim (Rheingau) from 1727.
+According to old sources, both the quality and the quantity in Germany were exceptional vintage

-, A wine from this year is stored in a barrel in the "Bremer Ratskeller" in the so-called "Zwölfapostelkeller".
-It is most likely a Riesling, which was pressed from grapes from different Rüdesheimer Lagen.
-On special occasions, a bottled wine is bottled and labeled.
-After harvesting, the barrel is replenished with current Rüdesheim wine, so that over the centuries a certain part of "younger" wine is contained.
-The older the bottled bottle, the more the wine comes close to the original and of course the more valuable.
+, A wine from this year is stored in a barrel in the "Ratskeller Bremen" in the so-called "Twelve Apostle Cellar".
+It is most likely a Riesling that has been made from grapes from different Rüdesheimer locations.
+For special occasions, a wine is bottled and labeled from it.
+After removal, the barrel is refilled with current Rüdesheim wine, so that over the centuries a certain part of "younger" wine has been contained.
+The older the filled bottle, the closer the wine comes to the original and, of course, the more valuable it is.

-Unfortunately, the date of filling is not noted on the label and can only be estimated expertly on the different labels.
-A 2000 specifically for one auction
+The filling date is unfortunately not noted on the label and can only be estimated by the different labels.
+A 2000 especially for one auction

-The English auction house Chistie's bottled half bottle yielded around 6,500 euros.
-The famous English degustator and wine author Michael Broadbent
+The English auction house Chistie's filled half bottle brought around 6,500 euros.
+The famous English taster and wine author Michael Broadbent

-(* 1927) tasted this wine three times, namely in 1973 and 1977 each from a bottle and in 1981 directly from the barrel.
-The then at this time about 250 years old wine was described by him as amazingly good.
-The dry wine had a high acid content and reminded one of the taste Madeira
+(* 1927) tasted this wine three times, namely in 1973 and 1977 from one bottle each and in 1981 directly from the barrel.
+He described the wine, which was around 250 years old at the time, as surprisingly good.
+The dry wine had a high acidity and reminded one of the taste Madeira

 or one sherry